JunedConnect/lab-ha-nginx/README.md

 ## Step 6: Set Up Subdomains with Cloudflare

 ### 6.1 Configure Cloudflare DNS

+Cloudflare will handle DNS resolution for your domain.

 1. Log in to **Cloudflare** and add your domain.
 2. Navigate to **DNS settings**.